Ottilie of Nassau-Siegen (1437–1493): Biography

 Ottilie was born before or on 18 April 1437, possibly in Breda, as the only daughter of Count Henry II of Nassau-Siegen and his first wife Countess Genoveva of Virneburg.

-Ottilie married in 1449/1450 to Count Philip ‘the Younger’ of Katzenelnbogen (1427 – 27 February 1453), the eldest son of Count Philip ‘the Elder’ of Katzenelnbogen and his first wife Countess Anne of Württemberg.
+Ottilie married in 1449/1450 to Count Philip the Younger of Katzenelnbogen (1427 – 27 February 1453), the eldest son of Count Philip the Elder of Katzenelnbogen and his first wife Countess Anne of Württemberg.

 Following the death of her father in 1451, Ottilie claimed his part of the County of Diez as her inheritance.
 This led to a conflict with her paternal uncle Count John IV of Nassau-Siegen, who had succeeded his brother in all his possessions and was granted the County of Diez as a fief by Archbishop James I of Trier on 4 November 1451.
-The conflict was complicated further due to the fact that another part of the County of Diez belonged to Ottilie’s father-in-law Philip ‘the Elder’ of Katzenelnbogen.
-Ottilie reached an agreement with her uncle regarding their inheritance in 1454.
+The conflict was complicated further due to the fact that another part of the County of Diez belonged to Ottilie's father-in-law Philip the Elder of Katzenelnbogen.

 Ottilie remarried on 3 June 1475 to Count Oswald I of Tierstein (c.
 1423 – before 1488).
-Oswald had succeeded his father as Count of Tierstein in 1455.
-He was also governor in the Alsace, the Sundgau and the Breisgau and councillor in Lorraine and the Electorate of Cologne.
+Oswald was governor in the Alsace, the Sundgau and the Breisgau and councillor in Lorraine and the Electorate of Cologne.

-In 1479 Count Philip ‘the Elder’ of Katzenelnbogen died without male issue.
-He was succeeded by his daughter Anne and her husband Landgrave Henry III ‘the Rich’ of Hesse-Marburg.
-Ottilie’s daughter, Ottilie of Katzenelnbogen, however, also immediately laid claim to the County of Katzenelnbogen.
-On 6 May 1482 Ottilie of Katzenelnbogen renounced her claims to the counties Katzenelbogen and Diez and received a financial compensation.
+In 1479 Count Philip the Elder of Katzenelnbogen died without male issue.
+He was succeeded by his daughter Anne and her husband Landgrave Henry III the Rich of Hesse-Marburg.
+Ottilie's daughter, Ottilie of Katzenelnbogen, however, also immediately laid claim to the County of Katzenelnbogen.
+On 6 May 1482 Ottilie of Katzenelnbogen renounced her claims to the counties Katzenelbogen and Diez and received financial compensation.